craigsapp/musicbox/README.md

 MusicBox
 ========

-A Javascript object for displaying SVG images of musical scores as well as coordinating audio/video recordings with the score.
+A JavaScript object for displaying SVG images of musical scores as well as coordinating audio/video recordings with the score.

 (under development)